jrisi256/learn/learn_R/r_startup_library.md

 * You may be asking yourself, "What is this `R_HOME` I keep seeing pop up?" `R_HOME` is an environment variable set by R. It is simply the top-level directory for your R installation or R's *home*.
 You can find out the `R_HOME` path by typing `Sys.getenv("R_HOME")` in an R session, typing `R.home()` in an R session, or by typing `R RHOME` in the terminal.
 * A site-wide file and EITHER an R project or user Renviron can be loaded at the same time.
 You cannot have a project Renviron and a user Renviron loaded at the same time.
-* On Unix/Linux versions of R, there is a file `R_HOME/etc/Renviron` which is read very early in the start-up process.
+* On Unix/GNU-Linux versions of R, there is a file `R_HOME/etc/Renviron` which is read very early in the start-up process.
 It contains environment variables set by R in the configure process.
-Values in that file can be overriden in site or user environment files.
+Values in that file can be overridden in site or user environment files.
 The Renviron file SHOULD NOT be changed itself.
 * What sorts of things do people put in their Renviron files?
 Generally people put API keys or other sensitive information so they can share code without exposing that sensitive information (anywhere in the code which needs the key you can use `Sys.getenv("API_KEY")`).
 For other use cases refer to the [links at the bottom of the section](#links-for-better-understanding-rprofiles-and-renvirons).
 * The above note should indicate you generally (but not always) do not want to share your Renviron file through something like Github.
 You can add your Renviron to your `.gitignore` file.
 * You should not set-up/use your Renviron file in such a way so as to reduce the portability/reproducibility of your code.